 What is Ketamine?

-Ketamine is a general anesthetic drug which has been used for all sorts of surgeries world-wide for 50 years.
-It is remarkably safe, and has even been put on the World Health Organization's list of indispensable medicines that every country should have.
+Ketamine is a general anesthetic drug which has been used for all sorts of surgeries world-wide for over 50 years.
+It is remarkably safe and has even been put on the World Health Organization's list of indispensable medicines that every country should have.

 History of Ketamine

 Discovered in the 1960's, ketamine was found to provide extraordinarily safe anesthesia, and was used extensively in the Vietnam War.
-It has since been used frequently around the world for general anesthesia, especially in 3rd world countries.
+It has since been used frequently around the world for general anesthesia, especially in developing countries.
 In the 1980's it was occasionally used as a recreational drug (related to PCP), and since then has been used less in the United States.
-Over the last 10-15 years, it has been recognized increasingly to have significant effects on mood, Multiple studies have shown benefit MUCH FASTER than traditional antidepressant or other medicines.
+Over the last 10-15 years, it has been recognized increasingly to have significant effects on mood.
+Multiple studies have shown that it benefits much faster than traditional antidepressants or other medicines.

 How Does It Work?

-Although the entire mechanism of action is unknown, ketamine is known to affect the NMDA receptors in the brain, altering the levels of active glutamate.
-It is uncertain as to whether this the cause of benefit with mood disorders, but it is quite possible.
+Although the entire mechanism of action is unknown, ketamine is known to affect the NMDA (N-methyl-D-aspartate) receptors in the brain, altering the levels of active glutamate.
+Questions remain as to whether this is the cause of benefit with mood disorders, but it is quite possible.
 It also has a dissociative effect causing odd sensations.
 During the infusion, people generally feel very relaxed, and it's possible that the level of dissociation could possibly help people process events in their lives better.

 Conditions Ketamine Might Help